benbranyon/featheredquill/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 5.0.5 =
+- New option in the settings menu to force collect customer's shipping address for stripe checkout.
+- Fixed an issue with the quote character in the shipping variation settings.
+- Updated the language POT file.
+- Added blueprint.json file to enable plugin preview feature of WordPress.

+= 5.0.4 =
+- Updated the PPCP JavaScript SDK loading code to improve the race condition that may occur on some sites.
+- Language translation POT file updated.
+- The shipping region based shipping amount feature now list the countries in alphabetical order.
+- Added a notice in the admin interface to inform the users about switching from PayPal Smart checkout to the PayPal PPCP checkout.

+= 5.0.3 =
+- Added a new shipping amount additions by region feature.
+- The shipping related settings have been moved to a new tab in the settings menu.
+- Added more error logging messages for the PayPal Commerce Platform Checkout option.
+- Updated the reset_wp_cart query after checkout redirection.
+- Fixed a price calculation issue with the stripe checkout.

+= 5.0.2 =
+- Added the 'category' parameter in the PPCP API call.
+- Fixed an issue with the variations not working with the product name character support enhancement that we added in the previous version.

+= 5.0.1 =
+- Added a 'digital' parameter in the shortcode to specify a digital product.
+- The shipping preference is set based on the 'digital' parameter in the PayPal Commerce Platform Checkout option.
+- The product name will support more special characters and foreign characters.
+- Added a utility function to check for special characters in the product name.

+= 5.0.0 =
+- Added the New PayPal Commerce Platform Checkout option.
+You can enable it from the settings menu of the plugin.
+- Added a feature to enable Terms and conditions in the shopping cart.
+- Renamed the 'Advanced Settings' tab to 'PayPal Smart Checkout'.
+- PayPal has deprecated the Smart Checkout option and replaced it with the new PayPal Commerce Platform Checkout option.
+The new checkout option is now available in the plugin.
+- New utility function added for logging debug array.
+- The 'payment gateway' that is used for a transaction is also displayed in the order details page.
+- Reorganized some of the files in the plugin.

+= 4.7.2 =
+- Output escaping & sanitization added to checkout page redirection url.

+= 4.7.1 =
+- Shows the string "Item" for 1.
+Show the string "Items" for 0 or more than 1.
+- Updated the help text for the sandbox mode option to include Stripe testmode.
+- PHP8 related update for the shipping calculation in the cart.
+- Added a new option to enable shopping cart anchor.
+- Added CSS class to the shopping cart title.

+= 4.7.0 =
+- Unique names for debug log file name.
+- Updated the translation POT file.
+- Added a CSS wrapper class to the product box shortcode output.
+- Added documentation for using the blocks in the new WordPress editor.

+= 4.6.9 =
+- Shopping Cart block inserter related: fixed a rendering issue when both a shortcode and a block inserter is used with the smart checkout option.
+- Issue with "Collect Customer Input" addon's form validation and smart PayPal checkout button fixed.
+- Jquery loading issue fixed.

+= 4.6.8 =
+- Stripe payment gateway: fixed a rounding issue with the base shipping amount.

+= 4.6.7 =
+- The general settings menu items have been reorganized into two separate sections: PayPal Settings and Shopping Cart Settings.
+- Issue using quotes in the block attribute fields has fixed.
+- Moved the 'Disable Standard PayPal Checkout' option to the general settings so it can work in combination with the Stripe checkout settings.
+- Fixed the per checkout shipping amount issue with the newly added Stripe checkout option

+= 4.6.6 =
+- Added Stripe payment gateway checkout option.
+The Stripe checkout option can be enabled in the settings menu.
+- Improvements to stop a hash error when the product name contains a special character.
+- Three new gutenberg blocks (Add-to-Cart, Product Box and Shopping Cart) added.

+= 4.6.5 =
+- Reworked the main cart function to use a class instead of PHP session.
+This is part of a series of improvements that we are making to the plugin.
+- Optimized the saving of the cart to the order post meta.
+- The custom field values are saved to the order post meta instead of session.
+- Although the upgrade is designed to be seamless and compatible with older versions, significant changes have been made in this version.
+Therefore, it is advisable to back up your site before proceeding with the upgrade.

 = 4.6.4 =
 - The CSV export now directly streams the CSV file to the browser so you can save/download the exported orders data directly to your PC.